ilaydagulmez/Genomic-Consequences-of-Polyploidization-and-Adaptive-Evolution-of-Polygala-vulgaris/README.md

-# Genomic Consequences of Polyploidization and Adaptive Evolution of Polygala vulgaris
 # Genomic Consequences of Polyploidization and Adaptive Evolution of *Polygala vulgaris*

 This repository contains genomic resources, analysis scripts, and reproducible computational workflows associated with the comparative and evolutionary genomic analysis of tetraploid *Polygala vulgaris*.